 Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

-How does your barista manage it, and is there a way to find half and half to get the same results as your local coffee shop?
+How does your barista manage it, and is there a way to achieve the same results as your local coffee shop using half and half?

 Half and half can be frothed and is regularly used in lattes.
-The higher fat content in half and half can make foaming more difficult, but when heated to 140 °F (60 °C) before frothing, the milk will foam more easily.
+The higher fat content in half and half can make foaming more difficult, but when heated to 140 °F (60 °C) before frothing, it often foams more easily.

 Can You Froth Half and Half?
 (Make the Best Foam at Home)